 - Describe your preparations, qualifications and areas of expertise, as relates to this course and the project your students will be working on.

-ii.
-What pre-term work will be required to be ready at the start of the quarter?
-(Be aware that Steans advises that it takes at least one term of preparation to develop courses of this type.)
+- What pre-term work will be required to be ready at the start of the quarter?
+(Be aware that Steans advises at least one term of preparation to develop courses of this type.)

 - Describe your and your students’ anticipated responsibilities as you understand them now.

-v.
-What opportunities will the community partner have to formally critique and collaborate with your students on revision of aspects of the project?
+- What opportunities will your partner organization have to formally critique and collaborate with your students on revision of aspects of the project?

-- Describe the Project Intern position that you plan to include as part of your CPBL fellowship, including student qualifications, responsibilities, and how you will advertise and hire for the position (through your home units; through the University’s student job board; through the Career Center’s Handshake; etc.).
+- Describe the CPBL Intern position that you plan to include as part of your CPBL fellowship, including student qualifications and responsibilities.
+Please note that the intern position must be content related; though some small administrative tasks may be part of the intern's role, the position may not be primarily administrative in nature.
 All DePaul undergraduate and Master’s Degree students who have either a LAS major, double-major, or minor are eligible for these internships and the stipends that come with them.

 Review of applications will be conducted by a joint committee from the LAS Dean’s office and the Steans Center.

 Faculty who are awarded fellowships will be asked to complete or provide the following: